xsf/xeps/docs/TRIAGING.md

         1. Make sure the standards@ discussion (if it exists) is linked in the PR.
         2. Add the [Needs Author] label.
         3. Try to make the XEP Author aware of the change.
-If you do not know a GitHub handle of the XEP Author, use the contact info available for each author in either the XEP or in xep.ent.
+Do this with an email to the author (use the contact info available for each author in either the XEP or in xep.ent) and cc: standards@.
         4. Stop.

     5. Otherwise, mark the PR as [Ready to Merge], linking the XEP Author’s